 At Speak for the Trees, Boston, we care about trees because they care for us.
-We work at the intersection of environmental justice, racial and social equity, public health, and climate change to advocate for a healthy and equitable urban forest in Boston.
+We work at the intersection of environmental justice, racial and social equity, public health, and climate change, to advocate for a healthy and equitable urban forest in Boston.
 We recognize the inequities of tree canopy coverage and believe that trees are a vital component of developing, building, and maintaining healthy and vibrant communities.
-View our Tree Equity maps to see what we mean.

-We work at the community level (with you, Boston), to build trusting partnerships that honor local experiences, perspectives, and goals.
+We work at the community level to build trusting partnerships that honor local experiences, perspectives, and goals

-We recognize that trees can be complicated and disputed objects.
-We work to develop relationships between communities, residents, and trees as a tool to strengthen neighborhoods and to develop resilience in its many forms, whether it be social, economic, or environmental.
+We recognize that trees can be complicated and disputed organisms.
+We work to develop relationships between communities, residents, and trees as a tool to strengthen and develop resilience in its many forms, whether it be social, economic, or environmental.

 - Our Teen Urban Tree Corps builds the next generation of environmental advocates and tree stewards for a green and hopeful future.

-- Our advocacy work protects trees threatened by challenging urban conditions and the encroachment of development.
+- Our advocacy work protects trees and forested natural areas threatened by challenging urban conditions and the encroachment of development.

 Support Boston’s resilient future by joining our efforts.

 - Sign up for our newsletter and stay informed about our events, our actions, and our opportunities to learn.

 - Volunteer with us by planting, watering, and caring for trees in your neighborhood.